collindever/onetswitch20/README.md

 #### Add Boot to SD Card

-Copy the `BOOT.BIN` and `devicetree.dtb` file over to the SD Card.
+[Follow this Guide](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841655/Prepare+Boot+Medium) to copy the `BOOT.BIN` file over to the SD Card.
 Set the jumper Pins to the follow configuration to boot from the SD Card.

 ```
 MIO 6: set to GND